 Druti Shah’s features have broken records.
 They span a whole range of fields, have broken audience records and led to global conversations and people’s lives being changed.
 She also made audiences and other organisations take note of the BBC News LinkedIn account, growing its followers four-fold while being solely responsible for it.

 Furthermore, Dhruti was selected for an Ochberg Fellowship with the Dart Centre for Trauma and Journalism.
 She also remains an active member of the global network of mental health specialists, journalists, and those concerned about ethics in the field.
 Also chosen for a Rotary International Peace Fellow she has studied at Thailand’s Chulalongkorn University.

 Dhruti has led speaking engagements, training workshops and has been a keynote at conferences and events around the world engaging with a variety of audiences.
 She’s spoken to children as young as five at primary schools about financial literacy, storytellers around the world at all levels of experience about tackling the social beat, and not forgetting the highly qualified neuroscientists interested in the world of verification and journalism.

-She is a member of the global Clore Cultural Leaders Network.
-It is also worth noting that her selection as a two-time finalist at the Asian Women of Achievement Awards means she is also a member of the Women of the Future network.
-She was also shortlisted for three categories at the Digital Women Awards in 2021 - Role Model, Women for Good and highlighted as one of the 40 Women to Watch.
+A member of many networks and organisations, Dhruti is a member of the global Clore Cultural Leaders Network.
+In addition her selection as a two-time finalist at the Asian Women of Achievement Awards means she is also a member of the Women of the Future network.
+She was also shortlisted for three categories at the Digital Women Awards in 2021 – Role Model, Women for Good and highlighted as one of the 40 Women to Watch.